 Eco-Schools is an International Award Scheme guiding schools on their journey towards sustainability.
 Its framework helps to embed sustainable principles into school life.
-The government wants every school to be sustainable by 2012!
 There are 3 levels of award - bronze, silver and the Green Flag - we currently hold a silver award.

 These are the areas we work on to improve our school environment

 We run 'Lunch Box Waste' competitions and have successfully reduced the amount of waste in children's' lunchboxes.
 We encourage parents to use reusable containers and have a link with 'Easy2Name' which gives the school a contribution to funds for every order.
 Leaflets go out to new parents each year to promote the labelling of containers.

 We are now able to recycle the same items as households and intend to work on minimising and recycling unwanted items in the coming year.

 We organise Walk to School Weeks twice a year and have completed a Travel Plan.
 We have bike racks on the premises where children can safely leave their bikes and provide pedestrian and cycling training each year.